-The Group's balance sheet strength is a key differentiator as customers look for stability across their supply chains over project lifetimes.
-Looking to the future, our high-quality order book remains healthy, increasing to £1.3bn (2022: £1.2bn) with a growing pipeline of work in recession-proof markets that have high barriers to entry. including defence, nuclear, healthcare, custodial and rail.
-We have strong and growing credentials in the energy and decarbonisation sectors and are playing a key role in the UK's transition to a low carbon economy.
+With high interest rates and economic and political uncertainty continuing to fuel tough trading conditions, the Group's strong balance sheet is a key differentiator as customers look for supply chain stability over the lifecycle of their projects.
+Our high-quality order book has increased to £1.4bn (2023: £1.3bn), with an increasing proportion of work directly with the end client rather than through a main contractor.
+A growing pipeline of work in recession resilient markets with high barriers to entry, including defence, nuclear, healthcare, airports, universities and rail, provides a robust platform for the Group to further grow profitability.
+We also have strong and growing credentials in the energy and decarbonisation sectors and are playing a key role in the UK's transition to a low carbon economy.